 Typically 10-15 feet in height, rarely taller; often kept shorter as a trimmed hedge.
 Usually broader than tall.

 Monroe County Keys north to Brevard, Glades and Sarasota counties; West Indies, Mexico, Central America, northern South America and western Africa.
+On the peninsula, nearly throughout from Miami-Dade and Monroe counties north to Martin County and Lee County south of the Caloosahatchee River, then rare and restricted mostly along the coast north to Brevard and Manatee counties; also recently collected in Pasco County on Anclote Key.
 In the Monroe County Keys, apparently disjunct from Miami-Dade County and Key Largo to Big Pine Key and nearby islands.
-For a digitized image of Elbert Little's Florida range map, visit the Exploring Florida website.
+For a digitized image of Elbert Little's Florida range map, visit the Exploring Florida

 Swamps, moist forests and coastal beaches and thickets.